aws-samples/amazon-textract-searchable-pdf/README.md

 1. Setup AWS Account and AWS CLI using [getting started with Amazon Textract](https://docs.aws.amazon.com/textract/latest/dg/getting-started.html).
 2. Download and unzip the [sample project](./src/SearchablePDF.zip).
+3. In the project directory run "mvn package".
-3. Run Java project with [Demo](./src/SearchablePDF/src/main/java/Demo.java) as main class.
+4. Run: "java -cp target/searchable-pdf-1.0.jar Demo" to run Java project with [Demo](./src/SearchablePDF/src/main/java/Demo.java) as main class.
+5. By default only first example to create searchable PDF from image on local drive is enabled.
+Uncomment relevant lines in [Demo](./src/SearchablePDF/src/main/java/Demo.java) to run other examples.

 ## Run code examples in AWS Lambda